 Copy the following query to the editor window to create a table with maximum device values.
 A copy of this statement is stored on the course virtual machine at **C:_CreateMaximumReading.txt**.

+Update the last line in the CREATE TABLE query and replace with the storage account you created in Hands on Lab 1.